holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(e) Metrics:** You must share any metrics you collect in your Roles or as a Partner of the Organization.
 If requested, you must continue to share these metrics regularly, until you determine they are no longer useful.
 - **(f) Progress Updates:** You must share a summary of progress you've made in a Role or towards any of your Role's Projects since the last update you shared.
 If requested, you must continue to share these updates regularly, until you determine they are no longer useful.

-#### 2.4.2 Duty of Processing
+### 2.2 Duty of Processing

 You have a duty to promptly process messages and requests, as follows:

 - **(a) Requests for Processing:** Others may ask you to process the Purpose or any Accountability or Project of a Role you fill.
 You must then determine and communicate a Next-Action to move it forward, if there are any you could take.
 If there are not, you must instead share what you’re waiting on before you can take a Next-Action.
 If the Next-Action or waiting-on you share is part of a broader outcome for your Role to pursue, you must also capture and communicate that as a Project.
 - **(b) Requests for Projects & Next-Actions:** Others may ask you to take on a specific Next-Action or Project in one of your Roles.
 You must accept and track it if you believe it would make sense to work towards in your Role, at least in the absence of competing priorities.
 If you don't, then you must either explain your reasoning, or suggest something else that you believe will meet the requester’s goal instead.
 - **(c) Requests to Impact Domain:** Others may ask to impact a Domain controlled by one of your Roles.
-You must allow the impact if you see no Objections to the request, as defined in Article 3.
-If you do, you must explain any Objections to the requester.
+You must allow the impact if you see no reason it will reduce your capacity to enact your Role's Purpose.
+If you do, you must explain that reason to the requester.
 - **(d) Requests for Information:** Others may ask you questions or request information.
 You must respond in good faith with at least brief answers or relevant information that's readily available to you.

-#### 2.4.3 Duty of Prioritization
+### 2.3 Duty of Prioritization

 You have a duty to prioritize your attention in alignment with the following:

-- **(a) Processing Over Execution:** You must generally prioritize processing inbound messages from other Roles over executing your own Next-Actions.
+- **(a) Processing:** You must generally prioritize processing inbound messages from other Roles over executing your own Next-Actions.
 However, you may delay processing messages until you can batch process at a convenient time, as long as your processing is still prompt.
 Processing includes engaging in any duties in this section, and then sharing how you processed the message upon request.
 Processing does not include executing upon any Next-Actions or Projects you capture.
-- **(b) Meetings Over Execution:** You must prioritize attending any meeting defined in this Constitution over executing your own Next-Actions, but only if this prioritization was explicitly requested for a specific meeting.
+- **(b) Meetings:** You must prioritize attending any meeting defined in this Constitution over executing your own Next-Actions, but only if this prioritization was explicitly requested for a specific meeting.
 You may still decline the request if you already have plans scheduled over the meeting time.
+- **(c) Circle Priorities:** When choosing what to work on, you must consider any official Strategies or relative prioritizations of the Circle holding your Role or any Super-Circle thereof.
+Official priorities are those defined by a Circle Lead, or by any other Roles or processes with the authority to resolve priority conflicts and define Strategies for those Circles.
+You must generally align your choice of work with these official priorities unless you have a strong reason to deviate, in which case you must notify the relevant Circle Leads of your intent to do so.
+- **(d) Deadlines:** If the Governance of a Circle or any official Strategy or prioritization includes a deadline specifying when something must be done by, you do not necessarily have to meet that deadline.
+Instead, you must interpret that as an official prioritization of any actions needed to hit that deadline over any other actions for that Circle, and act accordingly.
+A Circle Lead or another Role or process with the authority to resolve priority conflicts across Roles may overrule this prioritization.

-### 2.5 Tactical Meetings
+## Article 3: Tactical Meetings

 In service of a Role, any Partner may convene a ***“Tactical Meeting”*** to engage other Roles in their responsibilities and duties.

-#### 2.5.1 Attendance
+### 3.1 Attendance

 The Partner convening a Tactical Meeting must name the Roles desired in that meeting.
 All Partners serving as Role Leads of those Roles are then invited to attend, unless the convener narrows the invite to include only a subset of Role Leads for a Role.

-#### 2.5.2 Meeting Process
+### 3.2 Meeting Process

 The Partner convening a Tactical Meeting must find someone to facilitate it.
 Unless a Policy says otherwise, that person must use the following process: